-- 5(1) Unreasonable or unfair resolution or delay in the adjudication, adjustment or settlement of any claim, including but not limited to, - (i) treating a claimant in an arbitrary, capricious or malicious manner, - (ii) not acting in good faith, - (iii) seeking a result which is inequitable or inconsistent with a claimant's rights under the contract. - (iv) imposing unreasonable or unfair costs or expenses on the (1) claims handling or dispute resolution processes, (2) goods or (3) services,
+- 5(1) ResolutionUnreasonable or unfair resolution or delay in the adjudication, adjustment or settlement of any claim-which would be considered unreasonable or unfair, such as, including but not limited to: - (i) treating a claimant in an arbitrary, capricious or malicious manner, - (ii) not acting in good faith, - (iii) seeking a result which is inequitable or inconsistent with thea claimant's rights of the claimant under the contract, - (iv) imposing unreasonable or unfair costs or expenses on the (1) claims handling or dispute resolution processes, (2) goods or (3) services, - (v) communicating in an untimely manner or misrepresenting the rights of thea claimant or obligations of thean insurer under the contract, or - (vi) any adjuster or insurer not following fair, simple and accessible claims handling procedures or not providing a claimant timely, clear, comprehensive and accurate information about the status of its claim, the process for settling its claim or reasons for a decision made respecting its claim. - 5(2) With respect to automobile insurance: - (i) non-compliance with the Schedule, including but not limited to: - (a) payment for goods or services not being made, or - (b) the cost of an assessment not being paid, without reasonable cause, within the time period prescribed in the Schedule-

-- (v) communicating in an untimely manner or misrepresenting the rights of a claimant or obligations of an insurer under the contract, or - (vi) any adjuster or insurer not following fair, simple and accessible claims handling procedures or not providing a claimant timely, clear, comprehensive and accurate information about the status of its claim, the process for settling its claim or reasons for a decision made respecting its claim. - 5(2) With respect to automobile insurance, - (i) non-compliance with the Schedule, including but not limited to, - (a) payment for goods or services not being made, or - (b) the cost of an assessment not being paid,without reasonable cause, within the time period prescribed in the Schedule, - (ii) the making of a statement by or on behalf of an insurer for the purposes of adjusting or settling a claim if that insurer knows or ought to know that the statement misrepresents or unfairly presents the findings or conclusions of a person who conducted an examination under section 44 of the Schedule, or - (iii) a conflict of interest not being disclosed to a person who claims statutory accident benefits.
+- (ii) the making of a statement by or on behalf of an insurer for the purposes of adjusting or settling a claim if thethat insurer knows or ought to know that the statement misrepresents or unfairly presents the findings or conclusions of a person who conducted an examination under section 44 of the Schedule, or - (iii) a conflict of interest not being disclosed to a person who claims statutory accident benefits.